spryker/spryker-docs/docs/acp/user/developing-an-app.md

 ![acp-sdk-workflow-2](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/dev/developing-an-app/ACP-SDK-Workflow-black-2.jpg)

 #### 3. Runs code generators
-After the previous steps were executed and you updated the API schema files to your need, the code generators are executed.
+After the previous steps were executed and you updated the API schema files to your needs, the code generators are executed.
 The code generators load the schema files and create as much code, including tests, as possible.

 {% info_block warningBox "Warning" %}